-For drivers who need a durable vehicle they can rely on, either for work or intense play, a sturdy pick-up truck is one of the best solutions.
-The RAM 1500 has been filling this need for years, as a light- and medium-duty vehicle for Canadian drivers.
+For drivers who need a durable vehicle they can rely on to haul cargo around, either for work or play, a full-size pick-up truck is one of the best solutions.
+The RAM 1500 has been filling this need for Canadian drivers for decades.

 If you’re thinking of getting a new RAM 1500, but need more information, here are some answers to the most frequently asked questions we get about this vehicle.

 Where is the RAM 1500 Built?

 The 2019 RAM 1500 has two plants, both located in North America, where the manufacturing and assembly occur.
 While some of the manufacturing for the many of the RAM models occurs in Mexico, at the Saltillo Truck Assembly Plant, the bulk of the manufacturing and final assembly of the 1500 series occurs at the Warren Truck Assembly plant in Warren, Michigan, USA.

 Only the 1500 Laramie has some of the manufacturing and final assembly in Mexico, and that’s for 1500 Laramie models bound for the Mexican market.